 The process of writing a will typically includes coming up with a list of assets, choosing where you’d like each asset to go, as well as choosing a guardian (if you have children) and an executor of your will.

-Having a will, and updating it as appropriate, can be a gift to your loved ones when they may need it most.
+While you may not think you need a will, having one (and updating it as appropriate) can be a gift to your loved ones when they may need it most.